tradingstrategy-ai/docs/source/glossary.rst

         In the context of :term:`trading strategy`, netflow typically refers to the net amount of money that flows into or out of a available capital over a specific period.
 It represents the difference between the inflows (capital deposited) and outflows (capital redeemed or withdrawn) from the fund.

-        Netflow is an important metric related to :term:`total value locked` as it can effect on the trading strategy performance.
+        Netflow is an important metric related to :term:`Total value locked (TVL)` as it can effect on the trading strategy performance.

         - Positive netflows indicates that TVL is growing